-'Best entry' start level
+Including an innovative 'best entry' start level feature

-• The plan has a 'best entry' start level feature.
+• The plan includes an innovative 'best entry' start level feature.

-This means that the start level of the plan will be calculated 3 months after the plan has started, by looking back and taking the lowest daily closing level of the FTSE 100 EWFD, observed over the 3 months following the start date, instead of the closing level on the start date alone.
+The start level of the plan will be calculated 3 months after the plan has started, by looking back and taking the lowest daily closing level of the FTSE 100 EWFD, observed over the 3 months following the start date, instead of the closing level on the start date alone.